 Conclusion

-I hope above article on using PowerShell Get-ComputerInfo to get system information for multiple servers, get system information, BIOS information or OS information of remote system.
+I hope the above article on using PowerShell Get-ComputerInfo to get system information for multiple servers, get system information, BIOS information, or OS information of the remote system.

-Get-ComputerInfo cmdlet in PowerShell is very helpful to retrieve all computer properties without using any parameters.
+The Get-ComputerInfo cmdlet in PowerShell is very helpful in retrieving all computer properties without using any parameters.